makolon/WarpRL/README.md

 # WarpRL
-This repository provides a custom **Gym-compatible reinforcement learning (RL) environment** built using **[NVIDIA Warp](https://github.com/NVIDIA/warp)**, a highly efficient framework for GPU-accelerated simulations.
+This repository provides a custom **Gym-like reinforcement learning (RL) environment** built using **[NVIDIA Warp](https://github.com/NVIDIA/warp)**, a highly efficient framework for GPU-accelerated simulations.
 The environment is designed for fast, scalable, and high-performance training of RL agents in physics-based tasks.

-## Setup & Running Training/Inference Code
+## Setup & Running Sample Code
 1. Clone the WarpRL repository.
 To clone the repository, run the following command: ```git clone git@github.com:makolon/WarpRL.git```